dmrickey/fvtt-ckl-roll-bonuses/README.md

   - Add the `school-dc` dictionary flag for the inputs to show up automatically
   - Input a bonus formula and select a spell school
-  - Because of a bug in pf1 0.82.5, the save button on the chat card will show the correct DC, but the info note at the bottom of the chat card will your base DC -- this is the same bug that happens if you use a conditional modifier to increase an individual spell's DC.

 </details>